 The Institute endorses the principles set forth by the American Association of University Professors.
 These principles state that although faculty are appointed by the Board of Trustees, once they are appointed they hold an equal and independent place, carrying primary responsibility with respect to educational matters.
 The freedom of individual faculty members to study and communicate ideas is one dimension of academic freedom, and another dimension is the freedom of students to learn in an unrestricted environment.
-Accordingly, the Institute endorses the principles set forth in the 1967 Joint Statement on Rights and Freedoms of Students, drafted jointly by the American Association of University Professors and the United States National Student Association, together with other educational organizations.
+Accordingly, the Institute endorses the principles set forth in the 1967 Joint Statement on Rights and Freedoms of Students, drafted jointly by the American Association, together with other educational organizations.